Here are some fun insects that can be found around the Natural Lands.

 Ten-Spot Dragonfly – Libellula pulchella

 Larvae and adults are fearsome predators, pursuing most anything they can kill and eat.
 Larvae are known to kill and eat small fish while adults have been recorded to kill hummingbirds.
-One reference said: “were the larvae 8-16″ long as they were 300 million years ago, humans would be attacked swimming in fresh water”.
 However, usual prey are both larvae and adult insects.
 They kill many mosquitoes in both larval and adult stages.
 Dragonfllies hold their wings spread while resting.

 Tiger Swallowtail Butterfly – Papilio glaucus